-It’s even more controversial because despite the plan being rejected by the local council, a mayoral dictat from Boris Johnson has resulted in the council’s decision being overturned.
-It’s a travesty of due process, the likes of which Vladimir Putin would be proud.
+It’s even more controversial because despite the plan being rejected by the local council, a mayoral dictat from Boris Johnson resulted in the council’s decision being overturned.
+It’s a travesty of due process.
 One man having the power to overturn the decision of elected local representatives is surely a complete mockery of the democratic process.

 Facadism mistakes in Spitalfields

 Around the corner from Norton Folgate is the Fruit and Wool exchange.
 Opposite Spitalfields market, the once grand building is now just a frontage propped up with wooden posts.
 On Leonard Street meanwhile, a rare brick built warehouse building dating from the 1800’s has been torn down, all except for the frontage of course and, quite randomly, a section of wall that plays host to a piece of street art from the popular artist, Stik.

 Meanwhile the same is happening on Bishopsgate where an old house has supposedly been preserved except that it hasn’t, it’s been completely gutted leaving just the frontage to gaze soullessly onto Liverpool Street station.